Starting Your New Business

 - Partnership: consist of two or more people conducting a business together.
 Also like the sole proprietorship, the partnership has unlimited liability.

 - A Corporation is a legal business entity that is separate from the individual.
-While corporations are more expensive and complicated than sole proprietorships and partnerships to form, the major advantage is that the corporation shields the owner’s personal assets.
+While corporations are more expensive and complicated than sole proprietorship and partnerships to form, the major advantage is that the corporation shields the owner’s personal assets.

 - Limited Liability Company (LLC) is a popular business entity choice.
 It provides the liability protection of a corporation with the ease of operation like a sole proprietorship, also LLC has the greatest tax flexibility of the four entities.